get_device_security_status

 From the tool's definition Tool name 'get_device_security_status' and description 'Get device security configuration and status' indicate data retrieval without modification.
 The verb 'Get' and absence of action keywords (create, delete, execute, modify) confirm read-only behavior.

-PolicyLayer is an MCP gateway — it sits between your AI agents and Android Forensics ADB MCP Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for get_device_security_status:
+PolicyLayer is an MCP gateway: it sits between your AI agents and Android Forensics ADB MCP Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For get_device_security_status, this is the rule to start with:

-} get_device_security_status is read-only, so it stays allowed — but everything else on the server is denied unless you say otherwise.
+get_device_security_status is read-only, so it stays allowed.
+Everything else on the server is denied unless you say otherwise.

 Get device security configuration and status.
 It is categorised as a Read tool in the Android Forensics ADB MCP Server MCP Server, which means it retrieves data without modifying state.